 When you go to your local Driver and Motor Vehicle Services Division (DMV) facility to apply for or renew your license, permit, or state ID card, the DMV can add a donor code to your document, indicating your desire to become a donor.
 You'll just need to sign and complete the donor application.

 When you sign up through the DMV, you can't specify what you'd like to donate (if you have a preference).
-You can do so when you register online, however.
+However, you can do so when you register online.

 There are various ways to volunteer or support the organ donor program in Oregon, such as:

 - Sign up to become a New Ambassador with Donate Life Northwest.

 - Make a monetary donation to Donate Life Northwest.

 - Encourage your friends and family to register as organ donors!